 - Sprinkle with salt & pepper.
 Drizzle with extra virgin olive oil.

-- Bake at a pre-heated oven at 180 degrees Celcius for 1 hour or until cooked through.
+- Bake at a pre-heated oven at 180 degrees C for 1 hour or until cooked through.

-- While waiting, toast guanciale in a saucepan without oil.
+- While waiting, toast the guanciale in a saucepan without oil.
 Set aside.

-- Prepare bechamel.
-Refer to recipe at the bottom.
+- Prepare the bechamel.
+Refer to recipe below.

-- After taking the potatoes out of the oven, pour bechamel on top.
-Sprinkle with toasted guanciale and finely chopped chives.
+- After taking the potatoes out of the oven, pour the bechamel on top.
+Sprinkle with the toasted guanciale and finely chopped chives.

 - 20 g. butter

 - nutmeg, grated at the moment